go-outside-labs/fake/content/about.md

 ---
 ## 0. basics you need to know

-**✨ these are some stuff that will help you navigate the years to come ✨**
+**✨ here are some stuff that will help you navigate the years to come ✨**

 ### what bitcoin is